- Examine the anatomy of the urinary system

 Inflammation of the lining of the bladder.

-A condition in which weakened pelvic muscles cause the bladder from its normal position.
+A condition in which weakened pelvic muscles cause the bladder to drop from its normal position.

 Radiographic imaging of the bladder.

 A thin, tube-like instrument used to look inside the bladder and urethra.

 Examination of the bladder and urethra using a cystoscope, inserted into the urethra.

 Creation of an artificial opening into the bladder.